Learning with friends and relatives

 Obvious, perhaps ...

-Make sure that your car is taxed, tested, displaying L plates and insured for you to drive on a provisional licence.
+Make sure that you are in possession of a provisional licence and that your car is taxed, tested, displaying L plates and insured for you to drive on a provisional licence.
 If these things are not 100% OK you could end up losing your licence before you pass the test!

 Remember that you are legally responsible.
 You don't want to get points on your licence before passing your test...
 Apart from the fines, six points within the first six months of holding a full licence means a re-test.